 One notable division in the group's founding principals is that it doesn't intend to become embroiled in lobbying governments or making national policies.
 It would appear that the tech companies would rather remain separate from the influence of governments - so long as their operating within the law.
 Also notable by their absence are Apple - who are said to be "enthusiastic" about the new effort - and Elon Musk's $1billion-funded OpenAI group.

-The partnership has already published eight tenants that outline how AI might raise the quality of people’s lives, outlining believes including:
+The sponsored_longform has already published eight tenants that outline how AI might raise the quality of people’s lives, outlining believes including:

 - We will seek to ensure that AI technologies benefit and empower as many people as possible.